rcalix1/SensorLLM/README.md

 * collecting data that is sent to the LLM
 * the LLM can create advertisement infiormation
 * to display on screens in the hallway

+## Use case 2

+* look at a child metrics
+* and have an AI agents act as a nurse
 *

 ##  Ex: a sensor alerts you when the heat index is above a certain point in your area and sends you a notification.